-How Long to Cook Corn in the Husk in the Microwave
+How Long to Cook Corn on the Cob in the Microwave

 It takes just 4 minutes to microwave corn to perfection!
 It’s super easy and quick, and my favorite way to make it.

-The answer to how long to cook corn in the husk in the microwave is actually the same for corn without the husk!
-The only difference is, you need to wrap it up in some damp paper towels to protect and steam the kernels.
+The only difference is, you need to wrap shucked corn in some damp paper towels to protect and steam the kernels.

-Until you’re ready to prepare, keep it stored in the refrigerator, for up to 2 days.
+Until you’re ready to prepare, keep fresh corn stored in the refrigerator for up to 2 days.